PostgreSQL Server installation and configuration¶

 --pwprompt : createuser will ask you the new user's password

-You can now start OpenERP Server.
-You will probably need to modify the OpenERP configuration file according to your needs which is normally located in ~/.openerprc.
+You can now start the OpenERP Server.
+You will probably need to modify the OpenERP configuration file to your need.